GoogleCloudPlatform/community/tutorials/python-gae-quickstart.md

 ## Project setup

-GCP organizes resources into projects.
-This allows you to collect all of the related resources for a single application in one place.
+GCP organizes resources into projects, which collects all of the related resources for a single application in one place.

-Begin by creating a new project or selecting an exisitng project for this tutorial.
+Begin by creating a new project or selecting an existing project for this tutorial.

 <walkthrough-devshell-precreate></walkthrough-devshell-precreate>